William Thomas Thornton: Unpopularity among contemporaries

 I share your regrets at the apparent decline in decorum at the Political Economic Club.
 Last Friday the breaches of manners were sadly conspicuous.
 One officer must not find fault with another, but the truth is that our treasurer is habitually too contemptuous of view other than his own--not infrequently wider than his own--and this characteristic does not abate as the years pass.
 With his rough disdain and Thornton's tendency to querulous irritability there must be occasional splutterings, and the only way of keeping them down is for you and other members to attend as often as convenient discountenance them by quietly maintaining the rules of debate."

-Sir J. Macdonnel labeled Thornton a "disruptive revolutionary influence" but a "useful solvent [who] had the art of putting questions disconcerting to the Dogmatic Spirit, and he had a vision, temperate of a world that was to come - more questions than he himself could answer."
+Sir J. Macdonnel labelled Thornton a "disruptive revolutionary influence" but a "useful solvent [who] had the art of putting questions disconcerting to the Dogmatic Spirit, and he had a vision, temperate of a world that was to come – more questions than he himself could answer."

 Thornton took an eight-year hiatus from the Political Economy Club; it is easy to presume that this club was due to his being disliked.
 During this time, Thornton wrote a poem, addressed to John Stuart Mill, that expresses his disaffection with political economy: